 May Fourth and the Birth of Modern China: A Centennial Walk and Discussion

-The year was 1919.
+2019 is the centennial of the May Fourth Movement.
+1919 was the year China changed forever.
 Just seven years earlier, a revolution had swept away the last crumbling vestiges of the old imperial system.
 From the ashes of the Qing Dynasty, a new republic was born and then betrayed.
 Since then, China had become a failed state.
 Much of the country was in the hands of warlords or foreign powers outside the control of a weak and corrupt government in Beijing.

 This two-hour walk and discussion will visit the epicenter of the May Fourth Movement: the original campus of Peking University.
 There we will meet the scholars and students who defined a generation and gave rise to a nation a century ago.